Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Will M.\ Farr for making the code {\sc rings} publicly available and Laetitia Rodet for helpful discussions about direct imaging.
-This work has been supported by National Science Foundation grants AST-1715246 and AST-2107796.
-C.E.O.\ is supported in part by a Space Grant Graduate Fellowship from the NASA New York Space Grant Consortium.
+We are grateful to Will M.\ Farr for making the code {\sc rings} publicly available and to Laetitia Rodet for helpful discussions about direct imaging.
+We also thank the referee for a thorough review; their suggestions greatly improved the manuscript.
+This work has been supported in part by National Science Foundation grant AST-2107796 and NASA grant 80NSSC19K0444.
+C.E.O.\ is supported in part by a Space Grant Graduate Fellowship from the NASA New York Space Grant Consortium and by a Sadov Graduate Student Fellowship from Cornell University.
 J.T.\ is supported by a Fonds de la Recherche Scientifique -- FNRS Postdoctoral Research Fellowship.
 This research has made use of NASA's Astrophysics Data System and of the software libraries {\sc matplotlib} \citep{Hunter2007}, {\sc numpy} \citep{Harris+2020}, and {\sc scipy} \citep{Virtanen+2020}.